Medicare is a federal health insurance program created in 1965, the same year I was born!

 What is Medicaid?

 People can confuse Medicare and Medicaid.
-Medicaid is simply a federal and state government-funded program that covers low-income people, while Medicare coverage doesn't depend on your income level.
+Medicaid is a federal and state government-funded program that covers low-income people, while Medicare coverage doesn't depend on your income level.
 Medicaid also covers nursing home care and personal care services, but Medicare doesn't.
-Medicaid recipients must be U.S. citizens or qualified non-citizens, and may include low-income adults, their children, disability status, or pregnancy.
+Medicaid recipients must be U.S. citizens or qualified non-citizens and may include low-income adults, their children, disability status, or pregnancy.

 Individuals who have Original Medicare received a red, white, and blue Medicare card.
 If you choose to obtain a Medicare Advantage Plan, you will still have the Original Medicare card but you won't use it for services.

 Understanding your Medicare coverage is very important.
 Who you get them from and how you get your benefits may affect where you get your care and your out-of-pocket costs.
-Our friendly, licensed insurance agents are here to help you find the plan that matches your needs.
+Our friendly, licensed insurance agents are here to help you find a plan that matches your needs.
 Best yet we explain the options available and everything you need to know.
 Help is just a phone call away.
-Call us today at (866) 445-6683 or drop us a message HERE for a free consultation.
+Call us today at (866) 445-6683 or drop us a message HERE for a no-cost consultation.